imzqqq/chat/website/spec/content/_index.md

 ### Devices

-The Chat specification has a particular meaning for the term "device".
+The Matrix specification has a particular meaning for the term "device".
-As a user, I might have several devices: a desktop client, some web browsers, an Android device, an iPhone, etc. They broadly relate to a real device in the physical world, but you might have several browsers on a physical device, or several Chat client applications on a mobile device, each of which would be its own device.
+As a user, I might have several devices: a desktop client, some web browsers, an Android device, an iPhone, etc. They broadly relate to a real device in the physical world, but you might have several browsers on a physical device, or several Matrix client applications on a mobile device, each of which would be its own device.

 Devices are used primarily to manage the keys used for end-to-end